berdal84/nodable/README.md

 cmake . -B cmake-build-there
 cmake --build cmake-build-there --config Release --target install
 ```
-After that you must see a new folder `out` containing a folder `app`, inside there is all you need to run *Nodable*.
+Once all commands are succeeded you must see a new folder `out` containing a folder `app`, inside there is all you need to run *Nodable*.
 On Windows execute: `nodable.exe`, on Linux and macOS run `./nodable`.
-(On Linux you might have to add execution flag to the file: `chmod +x ./nodable`
+(On Linux you might have to add an execution flag to the file: `chmod +x ./nodable`

 Few details about the commands above:

-- `--recurse-submodules` is important when cloning since nodable need other git repositories to be built.
+- `--recurse-submodules` is important when cloning since nodable needs other git repositories to be built.
 - `--branch v<major>.<minor>.<patch>` is to target a specific tag, it is recommended to get a stable version.
 You can try a more recent if you wish.
-- `--target install` is to create a clean `out/app` directory with only necessary files to run the software.
+- `--target install` is to create a clean `out/app` directory with only the necessary files to run the software.

 ## Licence: